QFC: Expansion

+Kroger proposed an acquisition of rival grocer Albertsons in 2022 that would have required the combined company to spin off locations to preserve brand competition.
+Among the proposed aspects of the merger was a divestment of all but five of QFC's 59 locations.
+The acquisition was rejected by the Federal Trade Commission in 2024, leaving QFC part of the Kroger Company.

-Philanthropy and controversy
+Philanthropy and labor relations

 In 1996, Stuart Sloan, former owner and chairman of QFC, promised to spend at least $1 million a year for the next eight years to overhaul one of Seattle Public Schools's most challenged schools, T.T.
 Minor Elementary.
-The funds were donated in addition to public dollars and helped to pay for uniforms, smaller class sizes and a year-round schedule, though the manner in which the funds were applied sparked controversy.
+The funds were donated in addition to public dollars and helped to pay for uniforms, smaller class sizes and a year-round schedule, though how the funds were applied sparked controversy.

+Fred Meyer and QFC workers are primarily represented by UFCW Local 3000.
+After the union distributed Black Lives Matter buttons in 2020, Kroger managers prohibited their use by employees.
+The action was found to violate federal labor law by a National Labor Relations Board judge in May 2023.